Council of Assiniboia: History

 The District of Assiniboia consisted of land that was in a 50 mi radius around Upper Fort Garry, including the Red River Colony—which, until his death in 1820, was owned by Lord Selkirk.
 This council was created by the Hudson's Bay Company to govern the territory following its merger with the North West Company in 1821.
-The same year, the British Parliament also passed the Second Canada Jurisdiction Act of 1821, which allowed the Governor of Lower Canada and the Crown to appoint justices of the peace in Rupert's Land in order to enact courts of record for the first time.
+The same year, the British Parliament also passed the Second Canada Jurisdiction Act 1821, which allowed the Governor of Lower Canada and the Crown to appoint justices of the peace in Rupert's Land in order to enact courts of record for the first time.
 As diverse as the Red River Colony was, so was its governing council.
 Both the Protestant and Roman Catholic clergy were represented on the council, and members had diverse ancestry including Scottish, Irish, Francophone, Métis, and Anglophone.
 However, the one commonality between all of the council members was their involvement with the Hudson's Bay Company; they either had been, or were still in service of the company.
 Being such an early stage of authority, it was not a form of responsible government; there were no elections, and all council members were appointed.